Glauber Rocha: Biography

 In 1969, he was a member of the jury at the 6th Moscow International Film Festival.
 In the following year, Rocha made a brief appearance in the Dziga Vertov Group film Wind from the East.
 After refusing an invitation by Jean-Luc Godard to shoot a segment of the film, Rocha appeared as a man in a crossway pointing the direction of the political cinema, namely, the Cinema Novo.

-In 1971, during the Brazilian military dictatorship, he left the country to a voluntary exile, dwelling in many places, such as Spain, Chile, and France, eventually relocating to the Portuguese Riviera, with the help of his friend, Portuguese filmmaker Manuel Carvalheiro.
+In 1971, during the Brazilian military dictatorship, he left the country to a voluntary exile, dwelling in many places, such as Spain, Chile, and France.
+He was in Lisbon with his life-partner Juliet Berto directing part of the collective Portuguese film As Armas e o Povo, between April 24th and May 1st 1974.
+Between 1974 and 1975, they were inseparable and travelled all over Europe with a Super 8.
+In 1975, he directed "Claro" in Rome, featuring his muse Juliet Berto.
+In 1981, his Portuguese filmmaker friend Manuel Carvalheiro helped him relocate to the Portuguese Riviera with Paula Gaitan, whom he had married, and their two small children.
 He never completely returned home until his last days, when he was transferred from Lisbon, where he had been receiving medical treatment for a lung infection, to Rio de Janeiro.
 Rocha resisted in hospital for few days, but ultimately died on August 22, 1981, at the age of 42.
 He had been married three times and had five children.
 His daughter Ava is a singer-songwriter.